jamalnuman/HomeSafe/README.md

-The backend to a full stack application.
-Written in Rails and have incorporated technologies such as Twilio, Geocoder and Google maps.
+the backend to a full stack application.
+Written in Rails and have incorporated technologies such as Twilio, Geocoder and Google maps .